dnjayasinghe/JitFilt-PLL/README.md

 ## How to Configure FTDI Serial Modules.
-We used FTDI 232RL UARTS.
+We used FTDI 232RL UARTs.
 Other UARTs may be compatible.

 The serial numbers of FTDI UARTs must be used in the JitFilt_UART_Checker C# program